 2) Barrio East

 A work of dtwo design, this “bar” is separated into two spaces, ‘La Boca Barrio’ or the dance floor, complete with a converted 1960s caravan and the Cuban influenced ‘Timber Yard’ with booths constructed from painted planks of wood.
-Its “clash of Latin cultures” ethos shines besides the cuisine, through the colorful tiles, imitation roses and foliage.
+Its “clash of Latin cultures” ethos shines beside the cuisine through the colorful tiles, imitation roses, and foliage.

 1) Golden Bee

-“Our roof terrace has a lovely warm ‘FirePit along with lots of heater to keep the chill away.”
+“Our roof terrace has a lovely warm ‘FirePit along with lots of heaters to keep the chill away.”
 So there’s the added element that instantly ups its design quotient.
 Clearly, the good people at Grapes Design knew how to tap into the mind of the audience.
-Touted “a glamorous alfresco escape” by Harper’s Bazaar, Golden Bee’s gold and turquoise color palette, velvet curtains, squishy stools and glittering chain chandeliers add a heady doze of luxe to its darkly lavish ambience.
+Touted “a glamorous alfresco escape” by Harper’s Bazaar, Golden Bee’s gold and turquoise color palette, velvet curtains, squishy stools, and glittering chain chandeliers add a heady doze of luxe to its darkly lavish ambiance.